|

 appears to be a hole in the centre of the body, rather than 'wings'

 or flaps as in other large sea hares.
-Usually well camouflaged and
+It comes in various shades of

 Sometimes mistaken for the Hairy